05 Nov The Candle

 What a load of self-centered rationalizing, he thought.
 I bailed because I was afraid.

 He had spent the previous several visits to the house watching in slow, drawn-out horror as the candle burned down inch by inch, the wax vaporizing into thin air, revealing more and more of what Stephen thought to be his own insanity.

 He didn’t go in.
 Not yet.
 He was too busy reliving his fear.

 They were watching a movie, again.
-It seemed to be their favourite date night.
+It seemed to be their favorite date night.
 With both of them snuggling on the couch, he glanced over and saw it happen.
 He had been feeling a sense of mounting foreboding all evening.
-He didn’t looked over because of any movement.
+He didn’t look over because of any movement.
 The thing had not given any signs of life since Stephen first saw it.
 The candle was huge, so she must have been burning it twenty-four/seven to go through it so quickly.